sizhe-li/sizhe-li.github.io/_posts/2025-03-15-jacobian-fields-tutorial.md

 We use a standard fully convolutional network (UNet<d-cite key="ronneberger2015unetconvolutionalnetworksbiomedical"></d-cite>) to parameterize the inference of Jacobian field from image observations. $J_\theta(\cdot \| I(\mathbf{q})) \triangleq \frac{\partial \mathbf{\phi}(\cdot \| \mathbf{q})}{\partial \mathbf{u}}$ conditions on an image, and outputs a field of linear operators, i.e., $J_\theta(x \| I) \in \mathbb{R}^{N_{u} \times N_{space}}$.

-> One of our core insights is that visual perceptual signals $I(\mathbf{q})$ are functions of latent variable $\mathbf{q}$ that might be hard to directly parameterize, but can be encoded implicitly by a neural network.
-Indeed, perceptual signals such as images are physical artifacts of lights.

 Given data pair $(I, I^+, \delta u)$, we can set up the following learning problem